About Robert T. Smith

 Drawing on his experience as a federal appellate clerk, Rob has served as the principal author of dozens of filings in federal and state appellate courts, including the US Supreme Court, and has assisted on critical motions in federal and state trial courts throughout the country.
 Rob's written advocacy has covered a wide range of substantive areas, including environmental matters, health care fraud and intellectual property disputes.
 A generalist in some of these areas, Rob excels at drafting creative and concise arguments that resonate with judges, who are also generalists.

 Rob has substantial experience as an oral advocate.
-He has argued high-stakes appeals before the US Courts of Appeals for the First, Second, Fourth, Fifth, Sixth and Federal Circuits.
+He has argued high-stakes appeals before the US Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Eighth and Federal Circuits.
 He also has appeared numerous times in trial courts, where he has successfully argued dispositive motions — earning, in one case, the dismissal of all felony charges against a corporate defendant under the Outer Continental Shelf Lands Act.

 Rob also has assisted corporate and individual clients at trial.
 In one federal jury trial that Rob co-chaired, he delivered the opening statement, cross-examined the government's expert witness and argued the vast majority of motions.
 In another criminal case, Rob served as a legal consultant to the defense team and drafted many of its motions.
 In both cases, Rob helped lay the foundation for verdicts of acquittal for his clients on all charges.